-That was also the rationale, as we will shortly see, that was put as the main argument to the tycoons who Netanyahu hoped to convince to purchase public news outlets and thereby save Israel.
-Yet, this line was equally applied to right-wingers who resisted Netanyahu.
-Netanyahu perceives himself as the right – as portrayed in his characterization of any rival politician criticizing him from within the right camp as ‘not right any more’ – people like Dan Meridor, former president Rubi Rivlin, Avigdor Liberman, Gideon Saar, Naftali Bennet and Zeev Elkin, all more strident rightwing ideologues than himself, are dismissed as ‘not right’ once they become critical of Netanyahu.
-If you are not for Netanyahu, you are not of the right, you are not part of the national camp, and you are not loyal to the Jewish people.
-Indeed, any criticism of him is presented as against the people – as he is the sole representative of the people in his mind, as we just saw.
-But it also means that he personifies the struggle against the ‘old elites’: it is not just ‘the judicial system’ but attorney general Avichai Mandelblit personally that would come under attack, or the chief of the police – Roni Alsheich – two people Netanyahu himself appointed as his loyalists and once they cooperated with the investigation against him, as emanates from the prescription of their job, they become personally under attack from him, his loyalist ministers and his loyal media outlets.
-All the more so with clerks, state professionals which for him by definition are his sworn enemies, as his followers name them ‘Bagatz (the supreme court) party’ or ‘Salech A-Din (the attorney’s office) gang’.
-So his persecutors Liat Ben-Ari or Shai Nitzan become under a vicious personal attack, including against their families, from the combative crowds allegedly orchestrated from Balfour.
+As we will shortly see, that was also the rationale presented to the tycoons Netanyahu hoped to convince to purchase news outlets and thereby save Israel.
+Yet, this was equally applied to right-wingers who opposed Netanyahu.
+Netanyahu perceived himself as the embodiment of the right and characterized any rival politician who dared to criticize him from within the right camp as “no longer a right-winger.”
+This included people like Dan Meridor, Reuven Rivlin, Avigdor Lieberman, Gideon Sa’ar, Naftali Bennett and Ze’ev Elkin.
+Even if such rivals were more stridently right-wing than Netanyahu, he dismissed them as “no longer right-wingers” once they became critical of him.
+If you were not for Netanyahu, you did not belong to the right, you were not part of the national camp, and you were not loyal to the Jewish people.
+Indeed, any criticism of him was presented as an attack against the people, since he was the sole representative of the people in his own mind, as noted above.
+But this also meant that he personified the struggle against the “old elites” – and not just “the judicial system.”
+For example, after attorney general Avichai Mandelblit and police commissioner Roni Alsheich – both Netanyahu appointees –cooperated with the investigation against the prime minister in the course of their duties, they suffered personal attacks from Netanyahu, his loyalists and like-minded media outlets.
+The civil servants and professionals involved in his investigation were, by definition, his sworn enemies, and were vilified by his followers as the “High Court party” or the “Saladin gang” (a reference to the Justice Department’s headquarters on Saladin Street).
+Lead prosecutor Liat Ben-Ari and state attorney Shai Nitzan were also subjected to vicious personal attacks that extended to their families.
+The vocal protests by combative crowds were allegedly orchestrated from the prime minister’s official residence on Balfour Street.

-The same is evident in the public media: Netanyahu personifies his struggle and makes top journalists enemies of the people.
-This chapter opened with the four journalists hanging from the skyscrapers of Tel Aviv with the writing on the wall: ‘they don’t get to decide.
-You do.”
-The general incitement always has particular faces for the people to identify as the enemy of the people, by Netanyahu.
-The choice was not incidental: Netanyahu was engaged in a personal hunting of journalists who brought evidence against him and exposed his consistent attempts to control the media.
-Indeed, the police investigation was opened due to a testimony given by Ben Caspit, a rightwing journalist which Netanyahu has ever since vilified.
-This part pieces together the major strategies of Netanyahu in overtaking the media in Israel, particularly the news media, through the analysis of the major reports of the journalists.
-We take the long-term analysis of Nati Toker of DeMarker, Gidi Weitz of Haaretz, the 7th Eye, Illana Dayan of channel 12, and Guy Peleg and Raviv Drucker from channel 10, turned 13.
-The last two also were hanging from the walls.
-Netanyahu is a sophisticated, calculated, mighty enemy with an obsession to right the wrong and Right the media.
-Putting things right, in his case, means – as the unfolding chaplet would demonstrate – to establish a loyalist, obedient, castrated pro-Bibi media, very very far from his vision of a more pluralistic, competitive journalism.
-Some of the major means to achieve control over the media, are compiled under seven strategies used by Netanyahu and his men to achieve his goal.
+The same rationale was evident vis-à-vis the media: Netanyahu personified his struggle and portrayed leading journalists as enemies of the people.
+This chapter began with a description of the Tel Aviv billboards featuring the pictures of four journalists with the caption: “They will not decide.
+You will decide.”
+The general incitement always singled out particular faces for the mob to identify as enemies of the people.
+The choice was not coincidental: Netanyahu was engaged in a personal campaign against journalists who brought evidence against him and exposed his continual attempts to control the media.
+Indeed, the police investigation was prompted by testimony from Ben Caspit, a right-wing journalist whom Netanyahu has vilified ever since.
+Netanyahu’s strategies for taking control of the media in Israel were analyzed in extensive analyses by Nati Toker of TheMarker, Gidi Weitz of Haaretz, The Seventh Eye, Ilana Dayan of Channel 12, and Guy Peleg and Raviv Drucker of Channel 10 (which later became Channel 13).
+As mentioned, Peleg and Drucker were among the journalists featured on the billboards.
+Netanyahu was a sophisticated, calculating, and powerful enemy with an obsession to right a perceived wrong and shift the media rightward.
+In his mind, putting things “right” meant establishing a loyal, obedient, castrated pro-Bibi media, very far from his vision of a more pluralistic, competitive journalism.
+Seven strategies used by Netanyahu and his men in pursuit of his goal are outlined below.

-Owning the media: Tempting Moguls into establishing an Israeli Fox News Empire for Netanyahu
+Owning the Media: Cajoling Moguls to Establish an Israeli Fox News Empire for Netanyahu